 That time spent online gives users less time to do other activities, which can lead some users to become physically inactive The impact that excessive social media usage can have on levels of anxiety, depression and other mental health issues That isolation and loneliness can affect pupils and that it is very important for them to discuss their feelings with an adult and seek support Where to get help People can often behave differently online to how they would act face to face.
-Teaching includes the following: This risk or harm is covered in the following curriculum Online vs. offline How and why people can often portray an area(s): behaviours exaggerated picture of their lives (especially online) and how that can lead to pressures around having Relationships perfect/curated lives education How and why people are unkind or hurtful online when they would not necessarily be unkind to someone face to face What users post can affect future career opportunities and This risk or harm is covered in relationships - both positively and negatively. the following curriculum Reputational damage Teaching includes the following: area(s): - Stratagios for positive visa [Secondary schools] Strategies for positive use RSE How to build a professional online profile Pupils may raise topics including eating disorders, solf Suicide, self-harm and Pupils may raise topics including eating disorders, self- harm and suicide.
-Teachers must be aware of the risks of encouraging or making these seem a more viable option eating disorders for pupils and should take care to avoid giving instructions or methods and avoid using language, videos and images. or methous and avoid using language, videos and images.
+Teaching includes the following: This risk or harm is covered in the following curriculum Online vs. offline How and why people can often portray an area(s): behaviours exaggerated picture of their lives (especially online) Doloti a malaina and how that can lead to pressures around having Relationships education perfect/curated livesHow and why people are unkind or hurtful online education when they would not necessarily be unkind to someone face to face What users post can affect future career opportunities and This risk or harm is covered in relationships - both positively and negatively. the following curriculum Reputational damage Teaching includes the following: area(s): Strategies for positive use • [Secondary schools] How to build a professional online profile RSE Pupils may raise topics including eating disorders, self- Suicide, self-harm and eating disorders harm and suicide.
+Teachers must be aware of the risks of encouraging or making these seem a more viable option for pupils and should take care to avoid giving instructions or methods and avoid using language, videos and images.